 Note that saying "Your argument is presented poorly, therefore I will not read/listen to it," is not a logical fallacy, unless you also state that the argument they were making is false because of its poor presentation.

 Looks like this fallacy but is not:

 - When the presentation is so unclear that it is genuinely impossible to follow the reasoning.

-- When the opponent is using a fallacious Proof by Verbosity (aka the Gish Gallop); firing so many weak points off that it is impossible to respond to them within the format of the debate.
+- When the opponent is using a dishonest debating technique referred to as Proof by Verbosity or the Gish Gallop; firing so many weak points off that it is impossible to respond to them within the format of the debate (usually because they require detailed rebuttals or specialist knowledge), with the intention of declaring they have stumped their opponent if even one point is left unaddressed, and robbing them of any time to actually present their own arguments in a timed debate setting.
 In essence, the opponent may have nothing but mud to sell, but by piling it up so thick so quickly they hope to pass it off as rock solid.
-One example here, from Duane Gish.
-The Proof by Verbosity is an informal fallacy.
+This comes from Duane Gish, who used the tactic frequently.